ruuvi/ruuvitag_hw/ruuvitag_revb2/README.md

 * Remove PI antenna matching network
 * 32MHz crystal from 3225 to 2016 size
 * Completely redesigned battery holder mechanism
+* LEDs from 0402 to 0603 (more low forward voltage choices available in 0603 size)